 Power steering fluid.

 While some car manufacturers use their own proprietary power steering fluid, others use transmission fluid.
 One of the first indicators you may have a leak is the whiny or squealing sound the power steering pump will make when the fluid level drops dramatically.
 This normally happens when turning the steering wheel.
-Increased difficulty turning and steering at low speeds could lead to a complete loss of steering, a serious crash, and result in higher car insurance.
+Increased difficulty turning and steering at low speeds could lead to a complete loss of steering which could result in a serious crash.

 Car repairs can be expensive, but having a little insight on what to look for can go a long way to keeping those repairs to a minimum.